 NCC did play a role in the beginning.
 In class 8 and 9, I was in the junior NCC division and got an opportunity to shoot.
-In class 11 at Jain College, I was allowed to attempt the Thal Sainik Camp, which had army men training on the same obstacles courses with rifle on the back along with the cadets.
+In class 11 at Jain College, I was allowed to attempt the Thal Sainik Camp, which had army men training on the same obstacle courses with a rifle on the back along with the cadets.
 It had different kinds of shooting competitions within NCC units of colleges and battalions.
 That hard physical training enabled me to get my stamina up.
 Until then, back in school, I couldn’t finish a 400m race properly.
 With the training I got while attending the camp, I went on to complete a half marathon in 1hr 44mins and a 50km ultra marathon in 7hrs 25mins.
 Therefore, NCC did give me a boost of confidence to carry on and do better.

 I love the 50m event as it is very technical and challenging with varying wind conditions and lighting conditions.
 By the way, the bullseye size is as small as a 50 paise coin and we aren’t allowed to use telescopes to see.
-It is naked eye shooting!
+It is a naked eye shooting!

 The most essential attribute according to me would be the ability to deal with emotions, negative or positive.

-Well there is not one but many.
+Well, there is not one but many.
 The one that stands out so far under tough circumstances was winning the national championship title in 2013; it meant something special.
 My mom was in the stands watching the final round and it was an unusually packed day at the shooting range.
-The best of the best in shooting were there from all over the country.
+The best of the best in the shooting were there from all over the country.

 I don’t consider I beat him.
 It was a self-enhanced performance and I was able to do exactly what I wanted to do.
 It was like winning over my inner self.
-The other sweet part of the win was that in a very rare occasion, civilian shooters like me, Gagan Narang, and Joydeep Karmakar (who finished 4th in London Olympics) were ahead of the army, navy, and air force teams which dominate the event across the world.
+The other sweet part of the win was that on a very rare occasion, civilian shooters like me, Gagan Narang, and Joydeep Karmakar (who finished 4th in London Olympics) were ahead of the army, navy, and air force teams which dominate the event across the world.
 We civilians usually have access to probably 30% of the resources compared to what they have.

 I consider it very valuable as they have been the torchbearers of the sport and they carry immense experience and knowledge gained over the years.
 They have been very approachable and helped me retain high goals.

 I received immense support from Chenraj sir.
 He has been backing me through the ups and downs and believes in me more than I do.
-That is something which has pushed me a little extra at times.
-I have great respect towards him.
+That is something that has pushed me a little extra at times.
+I have great respect for him.
 My immediate family members have been a great strength.
 I did get to spend some time with a few coaches from Hungary and Russia; that changed my perspective towards the sport!

-Well, if the sport has to reach an audience, it needs to be spectator friendly and if a kid these days needs to get attracted to a sport like shooting, where, conventionally paper targets are used at distances; it is not the ideal way forward.
+Well, if the sport has to reach an audience, it needs to be spectator friendly, and if a kid these days needs to get attracted to a sport like shooting, where, conventionally paper targets are used at distances; it is not the ideal way forward.
 Hence this idea was born of the electronic target, which can instantly display the shot location on the target over to the laptop wirelessly.

 I still consider myself a present generation shooter (laughs).
-Well they need to train harder and smarter than I do, to beat me, and I will still beat them (tongue-in-cheek).
+Well, they need to train harder and smarter than I do, to beat me, and I will still beat them (tongue-in-cheek).

 I am looking forward to self-fund some major changes in my gun and that needs to be imported.
-After that, I shall begin my training for world-standard scores and performances and l will look forward to get them when I need them the most.
-I have realised that competitions will come and go, but my area of focus should be on whether I am ready or not.
+After that, I shall begin my training for world-standard scores and performances and l will look forward to getting them when I need them the most.
+I have realized that competitions will come and go, but my area of focus should be on whether I am ready or not.

 I have been golfing lately and find it very close to shooting on the mental aspect.
 Other than that, I love watching and playing football, I follow MotoGP and F1, and I follow a little bit of tennis.

-I am looking forward to stabilise myself and get back into shooting again with better preparation and my ambition from day one has been to become a national champion first and then have a go at the world championship.
+I am looking forward to stabilizing myself and get back into shooting again with better preparation and my ambition from day one has been to become a national champion first and then have a go at the world championship.
 I was 5th at the junior world championship while I set a new national record, which still stands after 5 years.
-I will look forward for much better finishes at big events.
+I will look forward to much better finishes at big events.